realm/realm-kotlin/README.md

 It is currently not possible to enable hierarchical setup due to various issues rendering the IDE unable to resolve common symbols, so for now we are just adding shared source sets to the individual platform specific targets they belong to.
 (Issues to track: https://youtrack.jetbrains.com/issue/KT-48153, https://youtrack.jetbrains.com/issue/KT-42466, https://youtrack.jetbrains.com/issue/KT-40975, see description of https://github.com/realm/realm-kotlin/pull/370 for details).

-All platform differentitated implementations is kept in `platform`-packages with their current package hierarchi, to make it easier to keep track of the level of platform differentiation.
+All platform differentiated implementations are kept in `platform`-packages with their current package hierarchy, to make it easier to keep track of the level of platform differentiation.

 ## Writing Tests